A few years ago, my life looked a lot like yours.

 The road map will be laid out for you from the get-go, and you’ll receive daily emails for accountability.
-The meat of the program—the community, the coaching—will be housed on Facebook.
+The meat of the program—the community, the coaching, the videos—will be housed on Facebook.

 The online support and accountability group is an amazing resource, especially if you have questions.
 You’ll check in with me every day so we can track your progress together, and share your small victories!